BZNUDS/Tableau-Challenge-Final/README.md

 ✓ A write-up on the trends that were discovered while making the map

-Presentation:
+Presentation.
 The Tableau story includes all of the following:
 ✓ Phenomenon visualizations
 ✓ Phenomenon dashboards
 ✓ One of the city official’s requested maps